NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 CEEDS provides the option to download a subset of the ReSOW data.
 This is useful if users wish to have data for a certain area and would like to do some analysis or statistics etc. Not all data layers are downloadable, if they are then they will have a download icon on their enable/disable switch.
 At the moment only one layer can be downloaded at a time.
 So ensuring the data layer they want to download is enabled and all others are disabled, the following steps are required.

 1. Pan to area of interest
-2. Click draw polygon buttion in bottom right
+2. Click draw polygon button in bottom right
 3. Left click around area of interest ensuring all features are within
 4. Double click to complete polygon
 5. Open download sub menu